Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 Note that if we continue to increase `VA`, `DD` will always remain at 1.4678 for the first table, and 1.34313 for the second table.
 The percent of netspace required will decrease linearly.

-It is reasonable to assume that if a long-term attack were attempted, the attacker would have access to many timelords, but they wouldn't be significantly faster than the fastest honest timelord.
-Therefore, Chia uses a base line assumption of 42.7% of the netspace required to for the attacker to succeed.
+It is reasonable to assume that if a long-term attack were attempted, the attacker's timelord would not be significantly faster than the fastest honest timelord.
+Additionally, it would be difficult for an attacker to procure enough fast timelords to make use of the double dip advantage.
+Therefore, Chia uses a base line assumption of 51% of the netspace required for the attack to have a chance at succeeding.

 To reduce the possibility of an attacker gaining access to a fast timelord, Chia network is currently [developing an ASIC timelord](https://www.businesswire.com/news/home/20211013005324/en/Chia-Partners-With-Supranational-to-Create-Industry-Leading-Proof-of-Space-Time-Security).